Yakvi/sparrow/docs/daycount.md

 ## 26. July 5, 2020 - Refactoring

 A lot of refactoring happened today.

 First, I finished implementing static linking for C++ modules.
 This was done by removing any C-specific code like inline struct definition.
 Where, for instance, I had `color Color = (color){0,0,0};` I now have `color Color = Color(0,0,0);`.
 This also meant implementing a bunch of helper functions and replacing the code.
 Fortunately, the codebase isn't that big for now, and it was definitely worth it.

 My second refactoring focused on dynamic console allocation.
 I now removed all references to `CONSOLE_WIDTH` and `CONSOLE_HEIGHT` from code.
 Most of the drawing API now receives the pointer to the whole Console structure, if only to verify that the parameters requested are within allocated bounds.

 This also means that now the modules potentially have direct control over the sizing of the console, and it can be modified at the runtime.
 For now, I defined parameters MAX_CONSOLE_WIDTH and MAX_CONSOLE_HEIGHT: this is a temp measure until we implement dynamic memory allocation from a bank/arena.

 The need for arena is increasing.
 I'll get there, eventually.

+## 27. July 12, 2020 - More Refactoring

+I started research into "handmade" and otherwise CRT or STD-indipendent libraries for math.

+One thing that I came up accross is the [HandmadeMath](https://github.com/HandmadeMath/Handmade-Math) library.
+It's wide, it's supposed to be fast, and it almost fills out all the boxes.
+Except it doesn't provide any trig functions out of the box (sinf, cosf, etc.).
+The library either uses `Math.h` (that we can't use since we moved away from all things CRT) or allows the users specify their own functions.

+After some lengthy googling, I was surprised how few things are out there.
+These are largely described on one of the [last pages](http://gruntthepeon.free.fr/ssemath/) I came across:

+    On the mac, you get the vsinf and friends (in the Accelerate framework) which are nice (there is a ppc version and an intel version, Apple rox) but closed-source, and restricted to macos..

+    Both Intel and AMD have some sort of vector math library with SIMD sines and cosines, but

+    * Intel MKL is not free (neither as beer, nor as speech)
+    * AMD ACML is free, but no source is available.
+Morever the vector functions are only available in 64bits OSes !
+    * Would you trust the intel MKL to run at full speed on AMD hardware ?

+    Some time ago, I found out the Intel Approximate Math library.
+This one is completely free and open-source, and it provides SSE and SSE2 versions of many functions.
+But it has two drawbacks:

+    * It is written as inline assembly, MASM style.
+The source is very targetted for MSVC/ICC so it is painful to use with gcc
+    * As the name implies, it is approximated.
+And, well, I had no use for a sine which has garbage in the ten last bits.

+So, I'm lucky that, once again, [the thread that started it all](https://hero.handmade.network/forums/code-discussion/t/94-guide_-_how_to_avoid_c_c++_runtime_on_windows) came to the rescue.
+Next time, I'll be able to invent most of the functions used by `handmade-math` and hopefully be able to cheese my way out of the remaining couple.

+In the meantime, I started cleaning out my code in preparation of the dependencies introduction/adaptation.
+I moved around some vector/type code, removed header files cross-dependency, added back some standard headers for intrinsics and compiler-used code.
+As far as I can tell, this doesn't add any bloat to the executables.
+Speaking of, the release versions are currently sitting at the following values:

+    - Win32 executable                                  6656 bytes
+    - Sparrow dll (with "console" rendering system)     4096 bytes
+    - C modules (Writer, Everscroll)                    11.5 KiB each
+    - C++ module (pretty barren at the moment)          3072 bytes

+Noting it here for future reference.